19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (2) An airport licensee, or a person who provides airport services and facilities under an agreement with an airport licensee shall not, in purported compliance with a requirement under subsection (1), make a record of any matter or thing in such a way that it does not correctly record the matter or thing.

-(3) An airport licensee or a person who provides airport services and facilities under an agreement with an airport licensee —
+(3) An airport licensee, or a person who provides airport services and facilities under an agreement with an airport licensee —

 (a) who is subject to any requirement under subsection (1) or (2); and